Article updated on August 12, 2026

 However, the city surrounded by high peaks is often in the clouds and as one of the largest Arctic settlements, it comes with significant light pollution.
 Many companies operate from Tromsø and propose Northern Light hunts consisting in driving for up to 8 hours with a guide to the best location to see the whimsical phenomenon.

-To understand the physics behind this phenomenon, there are excellent movies shown in the museums of Tromsø: the best one is shown at the Tromsø Planetarium where it emphasizes the beauty of the aurora borealis shot in Northern Norway and the surrounding interactive exhibit explains the physics.
+To understand the physics behind this phenomenon, there are excellent movies shown in the museums of Tromsø: the best one is shown at the Tromsø Planetarium.
+It emphasizes the beauty of the aurora borealis shot in Northern Norway and the additional interactive exhibit explains the physics.
 The University Museum and Polaria show the same educational movie about the Northern Lights.

 Outdoors

 Strolling the compact city with its former wooden warehouses on the picturesque harbour, the colourful houses in quiet Skansen and Tromsø’s charming shopping streets is a must.
-On Tromsøya itself, many green spaces such as Charlottenlund Park surround the city centre and provide an easy escape into nature.
+On Tromsøya itself, meaning the island, many green spaces such as Charlottenlund Park surround the city centre and provide an easy escape into nature.

 While talking about the Lyngen Alps, the Blue Ice Lake is a rather easy and beautiful hike leading to a well-named lake!
 As such, it is also a local’s favourite and it is well-marked and well-trodden (for the GPS track, check out the interactive map at the foot of this article).
 If you are short on time and still want to get a glimpse of the Lyngen Alps, this short-yet-rewarding hike can be done as a day trip from Tromsø.

-The observation deck up Fløyen (that can also be reached by a funicular) offers beautiful views on Tromsø Island, and a nice and short workout up a staircase made by Sherpas.
-Especially when it gets cloudy, it is nicer to go up around sunset to enjoy the city lights.
+The observation deck up Fløyen offers beautiful views on Tromsø Island.
+For the brave ones, a nice and short workout up a staircase made by Sherpas is the way to go while others may take the funicular.
+The sunset time is a favorite and allows to also enjoy the city lights.
 The funicular is a good option to go back down as the path is not lit and can be an ankle-twister in the dark.

 If you are in the mood for more hiking, a wide variety of well-marked trails branch out into these mountains from the top of the funicular.